guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 #Work out how much money you'll have in retirement

-%The information on this page about tax and pension pot options will apply from 6 April 2015.%

 When you reach retirement your income is likely to be less.
 This is mostly because your income from work drops if you go part-time or when you stop working altogether.
 Your retirement income usually isn’t as much as your salary.

 You should think about [what you can do with your pension pot](/pension-pot-options) to make sure you can [make your money last through retirement](/making-money-last).